Portland Timbers: Giovanni Savarese era (2018–2023)

-Abuse scandal and fallout (2021-present)
+Abuse scandal and fallout

 In late September 2021, The Athletic published an investigation into North Carolina Courage head coach Paul Riley, alleging that Riley had sexually coerced and verbally abused players on his teams, including during his two-year tenure as Portland Thorns head coach in 2014 and 2015.
 More than a dozen players from every team Riley had coached since 2010 spoke to the publication and two named players, both former Thorns, went on the record with allegations against him.
 In the article, Riley denied the allegations.
 The investigation led to widespread fan discontent, focused primarily on the fact that Riley was both hired and fired by Timbers/Thorns owner Paulson and GM Wilkinson.
 Wilkinson was placed on administrative leave from the Thorns in early October, but retained his positions with the Timbers.
 (He was eventually replaced by Karina LeBlanc.)